manhas1234/Tableau_portfolio/README.md

 # Tableau_portfolio
-This portfolio is related to dashboard that are made by me on tableau public
+This portfolio is related to tableau dashboard which are made by me on tableau public